rusefi/rusefi_documentation/Hardware/microrusefi/Hardware_microRusEfi_wiring.md

 | 46 | **VR-**          | vr      | Crank VR- (do not connect if hall)             |
 | 47 | **CAN low**      | can     | CAN bus                                        |
 | 48 | **CAN high**     | can     | CAN bus                                        |

+In some cases without "main relay output +12v" both pins #1 and #5 should be connected to the single source of +12v.

 # Pin Types